cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 - A Wrangler installation running locally on your machine, and access to the command-line

-If you don't have those things quite yet, don't worry!
+If you don't have those things quite yet, don't worry.
 We'll walk through each of them and make sure we're ready to go, before we start creating our application.

 ### Setting up your Cloudflare account